Gender Pay Gap Reporting

-Gender Pay regulations now require private sector employers with more than 250 employees, at company or entity level, to publicly report a range of gender pay information and six ratios by 4 April every year.
-Slightly different dates apply to public sector employers, who must report by 30 March each year.
+Gender Pay regulations require private sector employers with more than 250 employees, at company or entity level, to publicly report a range of gender pay information and ratios by 4 April every year.
+Different dates apply to public sector employers, who must report by 30 March every year.

-The regulations were brought in to reduce and eventually eliminate the gender pay gap.
-The principal of equal pay has been long established in law and it is already illegal to pay women less on average than their male counterparts.
+The principal of equal pay has been long established in law, and it is already illegal to pay women less on average than their male counterparts.
 However, differences in gender representation at different levels of an organisation can create a gender pay gap.

 We have produced a comprehensive, practical guide to help you understand and overcome the challenges of Gender Pay Gap Reporting.